open-telemetry/opentelemetry-log-collection/operator/builtin/input/file/design.md

 Each poll cycle runs through a series of steps which are presented below.

-At a very high level, each poll cycle operates as three phases:
-1. Finish work that was started in the previous poll cycle.
-2. Begin work that will carry over to the next cycle.
-3. Allow some time to pass.

 ### Detailed Poll Cycle

 1. Dequeuing
     1. If any matches are queued from the previous cycle, an appropriate number are dequeued, and processed the same as would a newly matched set of files.
 2. Aging
     1. If no queued files were left over from the previous cycle, then all previously matched files have been consumed, and we are ready to query the file system again.
 Prior to doing so, we will increment the "generation" of all historical Readers.
+Eventually, these Readers will be discarded based on their age.
+Until that point, they may be useful references.
 3. Matching
-    1. The file system is searched for files that match the `include` setting.
-The files are known only by their paths.
+    1. The file system is searched for files with a path that matches the `include` setting.
     2. Files that match the `exclude` setting are discarded.
     3. As a special case, on the first poll cycle, a warning is printed if no files are matched.
 Execution continues regardless.
 4. Queueing